dylanmcdiarmid/virtual-dom-docs-wip/vtext.md

 **text** The string you would like the text node to contain.

 ## HTML Injection
 `document#createTextNode` will defend against HTML injection.
-If you do not want this behavior, use the innerHTML property of the parent VNode.
+If you do not want this behavior, you may use the innerHTML property of the parent VNode.

 ```javascript
 escapedText = new VText('<span>Example</span>')